NakedObjectsGroup/NakedObjectsFramework/README.md

 NakedObjectsFramework
 =====================

-The Master branch of this repository contains source for version 8 of the Naked Objects Framework (NOF8), which is currently at Beta stage.
-Note that both NOF7 and NOF8 can be used without cloning the repository, because either may be installed as NuGet packages from the public NuGet gallery - indeed that is the recommended approach.
+The Master branch of this repository contains source for version 8 of the Naked Objects Framework (NOF8).
+Though this is currently at Beta stage, it is very usable, and, if you are new to Naked Objects we recommend starting with NOF8 rather than the older, stable, NOF7.

+Note that both NOF7 and NOF8 can be used as packages from the NuGet public gallery.
+There is no need to clone this repository.
+Indeed, building the framework from source code is quite complex and not recommended for newcomers.
+(If you really want to know how to do it, see the section 'How to build the framework from source code' in the Developer Manual.)

 NOF8
 ====